shreyapalase/Quantum-Computing-coding/day14-week2-AQMRMiniProject/README.md

 # Mini Project - Adaptive Quantum Message Router(AQMR)

 a unique hybrid protocol combining teleporation,Superdense coding and Deaustch-Jozsa style oracle detection to route quantum message efficiently.
-This creates somethong like **tiny Quantum Router** that decide how to send a message based on a quantum property rather than a classical condition.
+This creates something like **tiny Quantum Router** that decide how to send a message based on a quantum property rather than a classical condition.
 **In this project we will implemented** :

 1. Multi-Qubit Entangled State